Skip to main content

 • 1st digit: Represents one of the six primary classes of enzymes, e.g., '1' stands for oxidoreductases.

 • 2nd digit: Describes a subclass within the primary class.
-If an enzyme is a '1.1', it specifically deals with acting on the CH-OH group of donors.
+If an enzyme is a '1.1', it specifically acts on the CH-OH group of donors.

 • 3rd digit: Categorizes the enzyme even further by specifying the acceptor.
-For instance, '1.1.1' would mean that the enzyme acts on the CH-OH group with NAD+ or NADP+ as the acceptor.
+For instance, '1.1.1' indicates that the enzyme acts on the CH-OH group with NAD+ or NADP+ as the acceptor.

 • 4th digit: Provides a unique identifier for each enzyme within its specific class, subclass, and sub-subclass.
 So, '1.1.1.1' is the EC number for alcohol dehydrogenase.